We are looking for people who demonstrate our values.

 Reflect on what you’re good at, what interests you and what you enjoy doing.

 If you’re looking at doing FIFO or residential in a remote area, be sure to read up on The FIFO Lifestyle to see whether it will suit you and your family.

 - Your qualifications

 Depending on what career path you are looking at, you might need a particular qualification.

 Tips and tricks

-When recruiting we use behavioural-based interviews, values testing and assessment centres to select candidates that align to our values.
+When recruiting, we use behavioural-based interviews, values testing and assessment centres to select candidates that align with our values.
 Assessment centres involve a half-day of interviews and practical assessments that might include games and construction challenges.

-Here are our quick tips to help you to get you started:
+Here are our quick tips to help you to get started:

 Update your resume

-Sending a clear and accurate resume is important, and even the smallest of details can have a big impact.
+Sending a clear and accurate resume is essential, and even the smallest details can have a big impact.
 Examples include making sure you: